Discrimination and Discriminatory Harassment Policy

 Individuals who have a concern about incidents or behaviors which may constitute harassment or discrimination should contact any of the Intake Officers listed below for information about the College’s discrimination and harassment policies, available support services, procedures for making a complaint, and/or assistance in resolving the situation informally or formally.

-- Chief Officer for Diversity and Multiculturalism
+- Associate Vice President for Institutional Diversity and Equity

 - Director of Human Resources